appview-team/appview/docs/Website.md

 Essentially, the script will build the site, and copy the artifact to github self-hosting.
 If the repository settings for 'Pages' is correct, the website will appear at the intended URL.

+__Note:__ Sometimes the `deploy` part of the `update-website` workflow fails with some complaint about a symbolic link.
+Appears to be a GitHub Actions bug.
+Just re-run it a couple times.

 ## Build Static files locally
 ```
 website/deploy.sh